wavexx/rest2web/README.rst

 "development" release taken from SVN, which is also the same version as currently available on Debian.

+This repository contains two `independent` branches:

+:master: Development branch of "rest2web extended", which contains several
+	 changes in the original behavior (documented below).
+:rest2web-fixes: Contains the last `rest2web` stable release, with all the
+		 applicable bugfixes backported.

 Changes so far
 --------------